 ABS (black plastic) sewer pipe is fairly strong and if the surfaces are kept small it will usually hold up for several years at most sites, except for the extreme ones.
 For most sites linking is done on either one of the VHF or UHF bands.
 If unity gain (none) is acceptable we will cover them for the 1 1/4 meter band.
 The author produced 4 at a time; which takes less time overall for each.
 For most of the parts and measurements we will cover just one single antenna.
 For several just multiply the parts count as you see fit.

 Obtain the following items for each antenna you wish to build

-Glue the piece to come up with this....
+Glue the pieces to come up with this....

 For the coax you'll need a bare minimum of 3 feet; that will allow a 4-5" "pigtail" out from the antenna.
 If you wish the "pigtail" longer, add that to this amount.
 Terminate one end of the coax with the connector you wish.
 For most sites the Author uses an "N" male connector for future installations and for current (but diminishing) replacements, a UHF male.
-Incidentally most any coax will work, single or du able braided.
-For best strength, stick with the larger size, such as the RG-8, RG-214 or RG-9.
+Incidentally, most any coax will work, single or double braided.
+For best strength, stick with the larger size, such as the RG-8, RG-214 or RG-9 (being aware of possible PIM with the 9).
 Strip the other end back about 2" with the center and shield separated.
 Then cut two 12" pieces of the brass rod.
 Clean the ends off, then solder then to each of the coax conductors.
 Set that aside.